sigut001/sigut001/README.md

-Here's a professional GitHub profile description based on your provided information:

----

 ### Hi, I'm Simon Guth 👋

 I'm a 29-year-old Software Developer with a background in Mechanical Engineering.
 Initially trained as an engineer, I worked at the Fraunhofer Institute and later spent some time as an independent food retailer.
 However, my true passion has always been software development, which I pursued autodidactically in parallel to my other ventures.